V-Squared/V-Squared.github.io/diy/parts/motherboard.md

 ## How this Article solves the problem

-This Article is part of three community projects, all designed to simplify building DIY PCs
+This Article is part of two community projects, all designed to simplify building DIY PCs

 - **V²Configurator:** GitHub Project.
 The Configurator assists you when configuration your PC
 - **This Article Series:** In depth Know How.
 In case you want to tune Ready Made Configurations of the V² Configurator

 ## Is there an easier way
 Yes!
 Learning how to choose components for a DIY computer is time consuming.
 This is why we created a shortcut for you.
 Go to the V²Configurator and open the Wizard.
-Pick your field of application, e.g. photography and then pick the main use and the configurator will custom build a complete computer for you, optimized for your Use Case and Performance class.
+Pick your field of application, e.g. photography and then pick the main use and the configurator will custom build a complete computer for you, optimized for your use case and performance class.

 # How this Article works
 ## Classes of Motherboards

         **Image Placeholder text**